Imputation using training labels and classification via label imputation: Introduction

-Our contributions are as follows: (i) We propose CBMI algorithm for predicting the output of a classification task via imputation, instead of building a model on training data and then predicting on a test set; (ii) We propose using training labels to aid the imputation of the training input and illustrate how this can significantly improve the imputation of training input; (iii) we conduct various experiments to illustrate that most of the time, the proposed approaches provide better accuracy for classification.
+In summary, our contributions are as follows: (i) We propose the CBMI algorithm for predicting the output of a classification task via imputation, instead of building a model on training data and then predicting on a test set; (ii) We propose using training labels to aid the imputation of the training input and illustrate how this can significantly improve the imputation of training input; (iii) We conduct various experiments to illustrate that the proposed approaches usually provide better classification accuracy.

-The rest of this paper is organized as follows: In section \ref{sec:related_work}, we detail some related works in this area.
-Next, in section \ref{sec-prelim}, we review the fundamentals of the missForest algorithm \citep{stekhoven2012missforest}.
-Then, in section \ref{sec-method}, we detail our proposed methods.
-Finally, we conduct the experiments to illustrate the power of the proposed techniques in section \ref{sec-experiments}, and we summarize the main ideas of the paper in section \ref{sec:conclusion}.